-- Shown Their Work / Genius Bonus: Tom Servo's songs on "The Seventies" and "The Fifties".
-He recounts events that happened from AD 50-79, including namechecking Saint Paul and the Emperor Titus, as well the eruption of Mt.
+- Shown Their Work: Tom Servo's songs on "The '70s" and "The 50s" recount the actual events of AD 50-79, including namechecking Saint Paul and the Emperor Titus, as well the eruption of Mt.
 Vesuvius.

 - Someone Else's Problem: Mike's initial response to Mrs. Forrester and Bobo fighting in a WWII-esque battle scene is an unenthusiastic "...and?"